 Think about choosing a different meat this Christmas.
 Cheaper options for your Christmas dinner include goose, beef, chicken or pork.
 If you must have turkey, buy a frozen, rather than a pre-stuffed bird.
 You will usually pay half the price of a stuffed turkey and you're free to choose your own filling.

-Use an organic veg box.
+It’s also worth using an organic veg box.
 If you haven't subscribed to an organic or farm veg box before, take advantage of one of their offers for new customers this Christmas.
 Choose a box with the vegetables you would usually have for your Christmas dinner to save on buying organic vegetables at full price elsewhere.

-If you're cutting out dairy, swap out butter for oils like rapeseed or olive oil which you can continue to use for your general cooking.
+If you're cutting out dairy, swap out butter for oils like rapeseed or olive which you can continue to use for your general cooking.
 Use dark chocolate to create a dairy free dessert like dark chocolate truffles.

 If you're buying ready-made foods it can be hard to avoid gluten but the traditional Christmas dinner can easily be made without it.
-Gluten free bread can be expensive but you can get it for a reduced price if you buy near its expiry date.
+Gluten free bread can be expensive but you can get it for a reduced price if you buy it near its expiry date.
 Freeze it straight away and take it out to make breadcrumbs when you're preparing the stuffing.

 Use the vouchers you get along with your receipts to save money on specific products.
 It's usually cheaper to buy in bulk so if you buy a bigger turkey than you need, plan for turkey based dishes on Boxing Day too.

 Check your cupboards for unused seasoning and unopened tins of food.
 If you do this in advance you can find ways to use them over the Christmas period.
-For example beans can go into one pot stews along with leftover meat and vegetables.
+For example, beans can go into one-pot stews along with leftover meat and vegetables.
 You can also use it to make a side dish on Christmas Day.

 If you can fit it all in, save on heating costs by cooking your meat, potatoes and vegetables at the same time.
 This means you won't have to reheat one dish while the others are being cooked.